Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 - `greaterThanOrEquals`: check that query number is greater than or equal to the predicate value
 - `lessThan`: check that query number is less than that predicate value
 - `lessThanOrEquals`: check that query number is less than or equal to the predicate value
-- `countEquals`: check equality of query size collections
 - `startsWith`: check that query string starts with the predicate value
+- `endsWith`: check that query string ends with the predicate value
 - `contains`: check that query string contains the predicate value
 - `includes`: check that query collections includes the predicate value
 - `matches`: check that query string matches the regex pattern described by the predicate value